murilobellatini/dialog2rasa/README.md

 ### Features and Limitations

-- **Features**: Converts intents, entities, and utterances to Rasa YAML.
+Converts intents, entities, and utterances to Rasa YAML.

-- **Limitations**:
+### Limitations

-  - Generates `__compound_` prefixed pseudo-YAML for Rasa's unsupported compound entities, allowing for custom handling by the user.
+- **Compound Entity Conversion**: Generates `__compound_` prefixed pseudo-YAML for Rasa's unsupported compound entities, allowing for custom handling by the user.

+- **Entity Conversion Strategy:** Our approach involves two distinct methods based on the number of synonyms associated with each reference value.
-  - For a single entity, Dialogflow reference values with only one synonym each are merged into a Rasa lookup table named after the entity.
-Reference values with multiple synonyms result in a Rasa entity where extra synonyms are grouped under the corresponding reference value.
+  - **Single Synonym Entities:** Dialogflow entities that have reference values with only one synonym each are consolidated into a Rasa lookup table.
+This table is named after the original Dialogflow entity.
+This method facilitates efficient entity recognition in Rasa for these cases, since it usually indicates a Dialogflow design choice of accumulating synonyms as reference value, which which can increase very quickly.
+Hence, should be more easily manageable and readable via lookup tables.
+  - **Multiple Synonyms Entities:** For Dialogflow entities where reference values have multiple synonyms, we create a corresponding Rasa entity.
+In these instances, extra synonyms are grouped under their respective reference value to maintain the nuanced relationships between them.
+Typically, the number of synonyms is smaller here, making it easier to digest and maintain within the nlu.yml under the synonym key.

+This approach comes from what we've seen work in practice, showing that Rasa tends to do a better job of capturing entities this way.
+However, we're completely open to the idea that there may be other, possibly better ways to do this in certain cases.
+If you have any ideas or suggestions on how to tweak or improve this part, we'd love to hear them!

-> Note: See `test/mockup-agent` and its reference output [here](https://github.com/murilobellatini/dialog2rasa/blob/main/tests/mockup-agent) to understand these limitations.
+> **Note**: See the Output File Format [here](#output-file-format) to understand these limitations.

 ### Contributing